 An infirmary was erected to the north-east of the main building in around 1873.
 A chapel was also added at the west of the workhouse.
 The site layout is shown on the 1900 map below.

 In 1899, the Stamford Board of Guardians decided to erect a new workhouse at Bourne Road.
 Its location and layout are shown on the 1930 map below.

 The building, designed by JH Morton, was completed in 1902 and could accommodate 175 inmates.
 An entrance block contained board-room, casual wards and receiving wards.
 The main building contained the Master's quarters, dining-hall and kitchen at the centre, with females accommodated at the west and males at the east.
 Exercise yards, and out-buildings including laundry, workshops and boiler-house, lay to the rear.
 A separate infirmary lay at the north of the workhouse.

 After 1930, the workhouse became a Public Assistance Institution, then after 1948 joined the National Health Service as St George's Home, later St George's Hospital.
 In 2001, only the infirmary block survived as was being used as a nursing home.

-In the early 1900s, Stamford Union opened a children's home on Bourne Road, Stamford.
+The union opened a children's home on at the north-east of the workhouse site on Bourne Road, Stamford.
 In more recent times, the building has been known as Ryhall House.